Ptujec/LaunchBar/Actual-Budget/README.md

 ## Add Transaction

 This action lets you add transactions.
-Start by pressing `space` to enter the amount.
+Start by pressing <kbd>space</kbd> to enter the amount.

 **Note:** While the other action only reads data, this action writes directly to the database, which could lead to issues.
 Before doing so, it will close the app and always create a backup, which can be restored using the desktop app if needed.
 In addition, the action currently deletes the cache of the desktop app after creating a new transaction to ensure proper display of budgets.
 This will slow down the performance of the desktop app a little.